Moses Losoya, LMFT - Therapist at Grow Therapy

 Virtual

 Hi!
 I'm Moses.
-I help people find solutions to their trauma, anxiety & panic attacks.
+I specialize in helping people overcome trauma, anxiety & panic attacks.
 I work with individuals, couples, and families.
 INDIVIDUALS will receive nonjudgmental empathetic listening as I accompany them through their path of healing.
 You do not have to walk this painful journey alone.
 I will be with you every step of the way.
 I make sure to give every member of the FAMILY a voice in the session because everyone's experience matters.
 I am a father myself and I understand well the struggles that a family can go through.
 Let me be a part of your family's journey as you get to a better place together.
 I coach COUPLES and help them get through their most difficult problems.
 For me, neither person in a relationship is the problem.
 Instead, the relationship is the problem.
 We can always work to improve the relationship and build a stronger emotional bond that will bring you closer as a couple.

 What can clients expect to take away from sessions with you?